arp95/collatil_biomarker_gyn/README.md

 ## Running the code
 1. <b>Preprocessing steps</b><br>
 a. <b>Extracting tiles from H&E-stained Whole Slide Images</b> - This extracts tiles from the whole slide image of size 3000x3000-pixel.
-Run the python file 'python3 code/preprocessing/extract_patches.py' (specify the 'input_path' to the location where whole slide images exist and 'output_path' where you want to store the tiles)<br><br>
+Run the python file 'python3 code/preprocessing/extract_patches.py' (specify the 'input_path' to the location where whole slide images exist and 'output_path' where you want to store the tiles).
+An example extracted tile is shown below:<br><br>

 <img src="example/patch/TCGA-23-1809_30000_30000.png" width="200" height="200">

 b. <b>Epithelium/Stroma segmentation</b> - To segment the epithelium/stromal regions on the tiles extracted above, run the pretrained epithelium/stroma model 'python3 code/preprocessing/epithelium_stroma_segmentation.py'.
-The model weights file is located at 'code/preprocessing/epi_seg_unet.pth' (specify the 'input_path' to the location where tiles are extracted and 'output_path' where you want to store the epithelium/stroma segmentation masks)<br><br>
+The model weights file is located at 'code/preprocessing/epi_seg_unet.pth' (specify the 'input_path' to the location where tiles are extracted and 'output_path' where you want to store the epithelium/stroma segmentation masks).
+An example epithelium/stroma segmentation mask is shown below:<br><br>

 <img src="example/epi_stroma_mask/TCGA-23-1809_30000_30000.png" width="200" height="200">

 c. <b>Nuclei segmentation</b> - To segment the nuclei regions on the tiles extracted above, run the pretrained Hovernet model (https://github.com/vqdang/hover_net).
-We utilized the PanNuke checkpoint model weights over here.<br><br>
+We utilized the PanNuke checkpoint model weights over here.
+An example nuclei segmentation mask is shown below:<br><br>

 <img src="example/nuclei_mask/TCGA-23-1809_30000_30000.png" width="200" height="200">